 If any of the dominant purpose, value for money or conditions for claiming obligations are contravened, a claim may be rejected in accordance with s29 of the PBR Act or have to be repaid.
 Any amount not repaid within 28 days of an incorrect claim attracts a 25% penalty loading, and is a debt due to the Commonwealth, which may be recovered in court or set off against future amounts otherwise payable to you (see Accountability and Transparency).

 If you direct, or authorise, your staff to make arrangements on your behalf concerning expenses you intend to claim under the PBR Act – for example, ordering stationery for your office– you remain personally responsible and accountable for the expenditure.
 You must therefore be satisfied that your instructions to staff take into account your obligations to only claim expenses for the dominant purpose of your parliamentary business, ensure value for money and meet all conditions for claiming.

 While Ministerial and Parliamentary Services and the Independent Parliamentary Expenses Authority (IPEA) can provide you and your staff with advice and assistance, it remains your responsibility to ensure that your use of public resources is not only lawful, but publicly justifiable, and that you act ethically and in good faith.
 You should also bear in mind that IPEA has information gathering powers to support its functions (more about IPEA and its functions can be found at www.ipea.gov.au).

-The following checklist may be a helpful reminder of your overarching obligations when making decisions or claims under the PBR Act framework:
+The following checklist may be helpful in cosidering your overarching obligations when making decisions or claims under the PBR Act framework:

 Note: If you would have undertaken the activity regardless of your parliamentary business a claim must not be made.